valschi/PUI2017_vjs306/HW3_vjs306/README.md

 During Saturday we were not able to find a 5th distribution, but on Sunday Matt found that Gumbel distribution uses basic math.
 I wanted to calculate the euler constant using a particular formula or python function, but in the essence of time we just copied the value.

+For the histogram of all of the 500 samples (100 per distribution) we can see most of the samples concentrate (in a Gaussian way) to the mean of the population.
+Which is what we wanted to prove all along